-Colombia – Little candles day (Dia de las Velitas).
-This is where candles or paper lanterns are placed in the windows, balconies and front yards in honour of the Virgin Mary and the immaculate conception.
+Little candles day (Dia de las Velitas).
+To honour the Virgin Mary and the immaculate conception, candles or paper lanterns are placed in the windows, balconies and front yards.
 This tradition has grown and now whole towns are lit up at this time of year with elaborate displays.

-Venezuela – Ever fancied spending your Christmas on Rollerblades??
+Ever fancied spending your Christmas on Rollerblades??
 Well this is how they do it in Caracas, Venezuela!
-Christmas Eve has the traditional visit to church early in the morning, but the residents choose to rollerblade rather than take the car.
-This Unique tradition has become so popular that even roads are closed so that whole families can get there in safety.
+Residents choose to rollerblade to their traditional visit to church on in the early morning, rather than take the car.
+This unique tradition is so popular that even roads are closed so that whole families can get there in safety.

 Did you know the Poinsettia, the most popular Christmas flower, originated in Latin America?
-It was discovered by Dr Joel Robert Poinsett, when he was serving as a US Minister in Mexico and he shipped samples of the beautiful flower back to the US in 1936.
+It was discovered by Dr Joel Robert Poinsett.
+When he was serving as a US Minister in Mexico, he shipped samples of the beautiful flower back to the US in 1936.
 In Mexico it is known by the locals as ‘Flor de Noche Buena’

 Have you ever thought about carving radishes for Christmas?
 Well in Oaxaca, Mexico, radish figurines line the Central Plaza on December the 23rd and 24th.
 Nativity scenes and great historical events to name a couple are sculpted by Mexican artists using only radishes.
 The whole event is known as El festival de Los Rabanos (The festival of Radishes).

-Whilst we all have our own traditions of what we eat on Christmas day, whether it be Turkey or sausages on the BBQ, in Japan they have something completely different.
-They have a tradition of fried chicken and KFC in particular.
-It has become such a big thing, that you now have to book a table in your local takeaway or pre order to guarantee yourselves and family a spot.
+Whilst we all have our own traditions of what we eat on Christmas day, in Japan they have something completely different.
+Their tradition is eating fried chicken, KFC in particular.
+It has become such a big thing, you now have to book a table in your local takeaway or pre order to guarantee yourselves and family a spot.
 Keeping with something traditional, your meal does come accompanied with a yummy Christmas cake for desert!

 Over in Europe, they have slightly different traditions, but some are just as weird and wonderful.

-In Italy, children still go to bed in the anticipation of gifts being left for them in the morning, but it is not Santa Claus who brings them, it is La Befana.
+In Italy, children go to bed in the anticipation of gifts being left for them in the morning.
+Though it’s not Santa Claus who brings them, it’s La Befana.